Filamentation near Hill's vortex: Abstract

 \section{Abstract}

-For the axisymmetric incompressible Euler equations, we prove linear in time filamentation near Hill's vortex: there exists an arbitrary small outward perturbation growing linearly for all times.
-This is based on combining recent nonlinear orbital stability statement with a dynamical bootstrapping scheme for particle trajectories.
+For the axi-symmetric incompressible Euler equations, we prove linear in time filamentation near Hill's vortex: there exists an arbitrary small outward perturbation growing linearly for all times.
+This is based on combining the recent nonlinear orbital stability obtained in \cite{Choi2020} with a dynamical bootstrapping scheme for particle trajectories.
 These results rigorously confirm numerical simulations by Pozrikidis \cite{pozrikidis_1986} in 1986.